It Was All About Vinyl

 Cut-Outs

-Hopefully, you can all remember "Cut-Outs", the albums that never made it in sales, so the record companies added a little punch hole, slit, or simply cut out the corner to indicate what they were.
+Hopefully, you can all remember "Cut-Outs", the albums that never made it in sales, so the albums had a little punch hole, slit, or corner snipped off to indicate what they were.
 Cut-Outs were cheap, from a dollar, to a $1.99.
-Most of them were great records, still shrink-wrapped, and otherwise brand new. nektar album cover I became a true connoisseur of cut outs and usually sought them out first at the stores that carried them.
+Most of them were great records, still shrink-wrapped, and otherwise brand new.

 Bootleg Albums

-They were illegal pressings.
-Somebody cheated, sneaked into a concert with a tape recorder hidden inside a box of popcorn, or a like scenario.
-Somebody took this muddy, crappy live recording, pressed it to vinyl, and voila!
+They were illegal pressings recorded with smuggled equipment.
+Sometimes that equipment was nothing more than a hand held cassette recorder from a person in the audience.
+The "engineers" of these albums took an inferior live recording, pressed it to vinyl, and voila!
 A bootleg was born.
-Record stores-the good ones anyway, also carried "Bootleg" albums!
+Record stores, (the good ones anyway), also carried "Bootleg" albums!
 I remember purchasing quite a few of them at Music Millennium and Wooden Ship.
-Back in the early 70's, they usually came in just a white cardboard cover with a price and title stamped on the front.
-In this great culture, this stamping technique was soon replaced by Xeroxed copies of a photo of the band.
+Back in the early '70s, they usually came in just a plain white cardboard cover with a price and title stamped on the front.
+Eventually the stamping technique was soon replaced by Xeroxed copies of a photo of the band.
 The stamped bootlegs soon became hot collector's items.
 Bootlegs were grab bags; you never knew what you got till you opened them.
 They were very hit and miss.
 Mostly, they were turkeys with horrible sound quality.
 However, there were some that were actually quite awesome.
 Rarely did they ever sound great, but many of them could be quite acceptable, and extraordinarily clean in sound quality.

 Bootleg albums were a culture unto themselves.
 For one thing, they didn't belong to an artist's particular catalog of albums.
 Take Pink Floyd for example.
 I've had probably 5 or 6 bootlegs by them, yet these albums seem so separate from the mainstream Floyd releases.
 One of these was called "Raving and Drooling" (which I later learned was a working song title).
 It had a nearly 30-minute version of "Shine On You Crazy Diamond."
 The quality was pure crap, and the performance had seen better days as well.